 Name Range Default Description Im> LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 0: On Set mode of MJP block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
 Im> force status to 0: Normal 1: Start 2: Trip 3: Blocked 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
+Im> measurement selection 1: CT1 2: CT2 1: POW1 Defines which current measurement module is used by the function.
+This setting is available if the device has more than one current measurement module.

-The I{set} setting parameter controls the pick-up of the Im> function.
+The $I{set}$ setting parameter controls the pick-up of the Im> function.
 This defines the maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m) for each of the three phases.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
-The setting value is common for all measured phases, and when the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the $I{set}$ and the measured magnitude ( $I_m$ ) for each of the three phases.
+The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
+The setting value is common for all measured phases, and when the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.

 Table.
-5.4.21 - 178.
+5.4.21 - 179.
 Motor data settings.